-lowa net income includes all income received while living in lowa plus any lowa-source income received while a nonresident.
+lowa net income includes all income received while living in Iowa plus any Iowa-source income received while a nonresident.

 Part-Year Resident Example: A lived and worked in Iowa the first six months of the tax year.
 In addition to A's wages, A received interest income from an Iowa bank.
 A then permanently moved to Missouri, where A was employed for the rest of the year.
 A continued to receive interest income from the Iowa bank.